-On average Arts Street serves over 150 unique young adults, ages 14-24, over 10,000 contact hours each year, with 93% self-reporting as low income and 92% reporting BIPOC.
-Youth are primarily referred to programing through community partners including Denver Housing Authority, Denver Public School Career Connect and Colorado High School Charter and come from underrepresented and marginalized communities.
+On average Arts Street serves over 180 unique young adults, ages 14-24, over 7,000 contact hours each year, with 98% self-reporting as low income and 92% reporting BIPOC.
+Youth are primarily referred to programing through community partners including Denver Housing Authority, Denver Public School Career Launch and Colorado High School Charter and come from underrepresented and marginalized communities.

 Evaluations: Throughout our programing we utilize multiple evaluations tools to assure that we are providing the best training and social emotional opportunities to each participant.
-Our main evaluation results come from a survey tool created by the National Research Center (NRC) for the Colorado Alliance for Creative Youth Development.
-All Arts Street participants complete this survey at the end of programming, and it is submitted anonymously.
-In addition, we measure long-term impact at 3-months and 1-year post program completion, around education and employment outcomes.
+Our main evaluation results come from a survey tool created by Corona Insights for the Colorado Alliance for Creative Youth Development.
+Arts Street participants complete this survey at the end of programming, and it is submitted anonymously.
+In addition, we measure long-term impact at 3-months post program completion, around education and employment outcomes.

 However, we believe our biggest impact can’t be measured with statistics but is from the words of some of our participants.